andreae293/Dreambooth-Stable-Diffusion-cpu/README.md

-Performance are obviously way slower: about 6-7 hours for 500 steps on a ryzen 3900x at 3.6ghz and 48GB of RAM (30-35GB used) 500 steps are usually enough if you haven't enough RAM, you can probably allocate virtual RAM on a SSD but with a huge speed decrease, i haven't tried yet
+Performance are obviously way slower: about 6-7 hours for 500 steps on a ryzen 3900x at 3.6ghz and 48GB of RAM (30-35GB used).

+500 steps are usually enough.

+if you haven't enough RAM, you can probably allocate virtual RAM on a SSD but with a huge speed decrease, i haven't tried yet.